Carillion: Official Receiver's update

 A spokesperson for the Official Receiver said:

-Work is continuing to find new suppliers to take on Carillion’s public and private sector contracts with ongoing employment now secured for a further 456 employees.
-Over 8,000 of Carillion’s workforce have now been placed into secure jobs.
-I am continuing to facilitate the transfer of employees on exisiting or similar terms wherever possible.
+A further 150 employees will transfer to new suppliers who have picked up contracts that Carillion had been delivering.
+Close to half (45%) of the pre-liquidation workforce have now been found secure ongoing employment.

-Unfortuantely as the liquidation proceeds some roles supporting contracts that have transferred are no longer required.
-As a result 230 employees have been declared redundant and will leave the business later this week.
-Those who have lost their jobs will be able to find support through Jobcentre Plus’ RapidResponse Service and are also entitled to make a claim for statutory redundancy payments.
+Regretably we have been unable to find ongoing employment for a further 87 employees who will leave the business later this week.
+Jobcentre Plus’ RapidResponse Service will provide them with every support to find new work and they are also entitled to make a claim for statutory redundancy payments.

-Discussions with potential purchasers continue and I expect that the number of jobs safeguarded through the liquidation will continue to rise.
+Discussions with potential purchasers continue.
 I am continuing to engage with staff, elected employee representatives and unions to keep them informed as these arrangements are confirmed.

 Further information